aces/Loris/CONTRIBUTING.md

 ## Development branches

+Please create a fork of the LORIS repository on your own GitHub account and push changes to local branches rather than pushing new branches directly to our repository.

 You should base your pull requests on one of the following branches depending on the kind of change you are making: